 We all have a voice.
-It may change slightly, but usually each of our voices are recognizable.
+It may change slightly, but usually, each of our voices is recognizable.
 Your website and content also have a voice.
-The voice can vary depending on the context of the content, but generally your brand’s voice should be consistent and recognizable.
+The voice can vary depending on the context of the content, but generally, your brand’s voice should be consistent and recognizable.

 The voice is an expression of the brand it represents.
 How you define your brand will determine your voice.
 According to Patrick Nichols you can identify a website’s voice by pinpointing the keywords and phrases used.

 For example, Globalization Partners International (GPI) has keywords and phrases like “translation services”, “latest blog entries”, “who we work with” and “who we are” listed on the website’s homepage.
 This shows GPI’s commitment to our translation services, but it also expresses our desire to create compelling and informative content and connect with our visitors by showing who we are.
 The voice is professional, competitive, innovative and engaging.